pullreports/pullreports-quick-start/README.md

 #### JEE

-From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] :jee:appRun`.
+From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] jee:appRun`.
 This command starts the JEE Pull Reports application via the [Gretty Gradle](http://akhikhl.github.io/gretty-doc/index.html) plugin.

 Browse to http://localhost:8080 to see the application.

 #### Grails

-From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] :grails:bootRun`.
+From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] grails:bootRun`.
 This command starts the Grails Pull Reports application.

 Browse to http://localhost:8081 to see the application.

 #### Spring Boot

-From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] :spring-boot:bootRun`.
+From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] spring-boot:bootRun`.
 This command starts the Spring Boot Pull Reports application.

 Browse to http://localhost:8082 to see the application.